 Wheelchair Fencing was part of the first Paralympic Games in Rome 1960.
 At the Paralympic Games in Seoul 1988, a new system for wheelchair fencing was introduced, which allows athletes with different disabilities (amputee, polio, cerebral palsy and paraplegia) the opportunity to compete together.

-Unfortunately there are few wheelchair fencing clubs and organisations in the UK, most websites being listed on the Internet provide information about wheelchair fencing during the Paralympics and of course the London 2012 games, however the guys and gals of ABLEize have dug out the more individual and hopefully informative resources relating to wheelchair fencing and included them here for your information and hopefully to help promote the sport to budding sportsmen and women of the future.
+Unfortunately there are few wheelchair fencing clubs and organisations in the UK, so we have included a number of information sites from around the globe.
+Most sites on the Internet provide information about wheelchair fencing during the Paralympics and of course the London 2012 games, however the guys and gals of ABLEize have dug out the more individual and hopefully informative resources relating to wheelchair fencing and included them here for your information and hopefully to help promote the sport to budding sportsmen and women of the future.

 Highlights the history of wheelchair fencing along with details of the rules, equipment used and a brief summary of the sport and the 24 countries that take part in or are practicing wheelchair fencing.

 Boston U.S. site offering a details look at wheelchair fencing highlighting the history of the sport, details of adapted fencing group classes and an explanation of playing classifications.